Rajeev064/Anomaly-Detection/readme.md

 # Anomaly detection

-## Usage:
+## Usage

 ### Train

-1. scorer.py is the only relvant file to import and use
+1. To use the model, simply import the `Scorer` class from `scorer.py`
+1. The model is an instance of the `Scorer` class.
+The constructor does not take any arguments.
-2. Before begin used, the model needs to be trained on some valid data:
+1. Before being used, the model needs to be trained on some valid data:

+#### Example

 ```
 from scorer import Scorer